bernardinelli/py-tengwar-tex/README.md

 # py-tengwar-tex
-A short Python 3 script to convert Quenya text in Latin alphabet to Tengwar commands to be used with the TengwarScript LaTeX package.
+A short Python 3 script to convert Quenya text in Latin alphabet to Tengwar commands to be used with the [TengwarScript LaTeX](https://www.ctan.org/tex-archive/macros/latex/contrib/tengwarscript) package.

-Usage: save a file with the Quenya text and run the script with your favourite interpreter.
+**Usage**: save a file with the Quenya text and run the script with your favourite interpreter.
 You can also do it manually by importing this module and using the functions.
 The tengwar_roman_to_tex does the replacing.